-HPPE 201 - Swimming
+HPPE 201 - Swimming 1 hour credit

 This course is designed to equip the non-swimmer with basic water safety skills and knowledge in order to make the individual reasonably safe while in, on, or about the water.
 Offered on demand.